How I'd actually use this on a flip

 Should I order tile from one lot or split across batches?

 One lot, always.
-Tile manufacturing batches the dye and glaze in lots; the same SKU from a second batch can run a noticeably different undertone.
-Order all the boxes you need (plus the waste cushion) from one lot upfront — partial reorders later risk visible color drift across the install.
-This is the most common silent failure on tile projects: the math comes out right, the tiles match in the showroom, and then the bathroom corner is a different shade than the wall above the tub.
+Why: Tile manufacturing batches the dye and glaze in lots.
+The same SKU from a second batch can run a noticeably different undertone.
+The silent failure mode: The math comes out right.
+The tiles match in the showroom.
+Then the bathroom corner is a different shade than the wall above the tub — because the second box came from a different lot months later.
+How to avoid it: Order every box (plus the waste cushion) from one lot upfront.
 Save 1-2 spare tiles per SKU for future patches; don't try to top up partway through.

 Where do these waste percentages actually come from?

 By James Wu.
 Tile-count math is site arithmetic, formulas shown above.
 Pattern-specific waste cushions (10% straight-set / 12% subway-1/3 / 15% diagonal-or-herringbone / 20% bullnose-trim) are SiteworkMath operator defaults aligned with common tile-installer practice — they are NOT verbatim publications from the Tile Council of North America Handbook.
 Tiles-per-box conventions follow manufacturer data sheets (Daltile, MSI, etc.).
 Installation method context (when guides touch install) from Daltile installation guidance + ANSI A108/A118/A136.1:2024 (paywalled at ANSI, cited by name).
 Engine logic in lib/sitework/tile.ts.
-Not tile- installation advice — for design + install decisions specific to your project, work with a tile contractor or your local TCNA- certified installer.
+Not tile- installation advice — for design + install decisions specific to your project, work with a qualified tile contractor or a Certified Tile Installer (CTI via CTEF).
 Full methodology.